 All non-US citizens are required to show proof of a negative COVID-19 test within 1 day of travel AND Proof of COVID-19 vaccination with one of the following vaccines: Moderna, J&J, Pfizer, Oxford-AstraZeneca/Covishield, Sinopharm or Sinovac.

 What visa restrictions are currently in place?

-While the U.S. Department of State announced that routine visa services have been suspended worldwide, some embassies are beginning to re-open, and some may include a process for applying for a student visa with a National Interest Exception, which would allow students to enter the US even if existing travel bans are in place.
+While the U.S. Department of State announced that routine visa services have been suspended worldwide, some embassies are beginning to re-open.
 Please check your country’s embassy website for the most up to date information.

-If you are outside the US and currently have a valid F-1 visa, you may use this to re-enter the US*.
+If you are outside the US and currently have a valid F-1 or J-1 visa, you may use this to re-enter the US*.

-If you are outside the US and do not have a valid F-1 visa, you must wait until visa services resume in order to apply for a visa and enter the US.
+If you are outside the US and do not have a valid F-1 visa or J-1, you must wait until visa services resume in order to apply for a visa and enter the US.